-10 Web Development Blogs to Level up Your Skills
+Web Development Blogs to Level up Your Programming Skills

-We all have different learning preference: some like videos, and others like books.
-And some of us like a little of both.
+We all have different learning preferences: Some like videos and others like books.
+Some of us like a little of both.

-This tutorial-style blog is extremely practical.
-It focuses much more on practice than theory, giving demos and examples to help teach aspiring web developers.
+This blog takes more of a traditional format with regular posts and popular features.
+It focuses a great deal on practice over theory, providing many examples to help teach aspiring web developers.
 David Walsh, who works as a senior developer at Mozilla, updates the blog frequently and writes on a wide variety of topics.

-The variety of authors who write for A List Apart covers just about every topic relevant to web programming: design, development, content, technology, etc. Now and then they also write books and run events.
+A List Apart covers just about every topic relevant to web programming including: design, development, content, technology, and more.
+It is written by a variety of authors.
+Now and then, they also write books and run events.

 The website might look bare bones at first glance, but the content is better than the aesthetics.
-This blog covers a range of topics (not always coding-related), organized by heading on the front page.
+This blog covers a range of topics (not always programming-related), organized by heading on the front page.
 You could read articles under Programming Languages, Functional Programming, Compilation, Productivity, or a range of others.
-The articles are generally written in clear, accessible language.
+The articles are generally written in clear, understandable language.

-This site is all about the tutorials.
-Posts are long and thorough and focus on giving you a thorough understanding of the tools and processes you’re using.
+This site offers a variety of content including: courses, posts, and a glossary.
+Readers love the long tutorial posts which are very thorough, focusing on giving you a comprehensive understanding of the tools and processes being discussed.
 Often the tutorials will have you building something in real time (or completing another type of task).
-If you like what you see on the blog, Scotch.io offers full courses as well.
+If you like what you see on the blog, the full courses often follow suit with deeper insight.

-Joel Spolsky spent fifteen years running his blog, ultimately compiling over a thousand articles on it.
-They cover topics from business management to coding habits and software development.
-Although unfortunately, Joel has retired and is no longer publishing new posts, it’s well worth it to browse through past articles (he has a Top 10 list on the sidebar!).
+Joel Spolsky spent 15 years running his blog, ultimately compiling over a thousand articles on it.
+Posts cover topics from business management to coding habits and software development.
+Joel isn’t posting much to the site anymore but it’s well worth it to browse through past articles and take a look at the top 10 list.